slithiaote/lepton/paper.md

 - offline execution so that results are operator independent,
 - long-term maintainability of ''Lepton'' itself and the documents produced with it through a plain text format and a well documented reference implementation
-- adaptability : users are not tied to a single data analysis environment such as R, C or python but can use them concurrently, and users can document freely regardless of the constraints of the programming language.
+- adaptability: users are not tied to a single data analysis environment such as R, C or Python but can use them concurrently, and users can document freely regardless of the constraints of the programming language.

 ''Lepton'' consists in a standalone executable that processes plain text files written in a documentation format such as HTML or LaTeX with optional blocks that can contain files to be written to disk, source code or executable instructions.
-It is distributed as a ''Lepton'' file containing the full source code, manual and a tutorial [@zenodo].
+It is distributed as a ''Lepton'' file containing the full source code, manual, and a tutorial [@zenodo].
 The package contains an extracted copy of the source code that can be compiled without ''Lepton''.
 The public repository is hosted on [Github](https://github.com/slithiaote/lepton).
-Previous publications written using and about ''Lepton'' include [@LiThiaoTe20121723] and [@LiThiaoTe2012439].
+''Lepton'' has been used in research publications related to teaching computational science and reproducible research [@LiThiaoTe20121723; @LiThiaoTe2012439].

 # References